Originally Posted by sterile stork

 I trolled eBay for months looking for a decent used M5 front end, regardless of color.
 I just wasn't seeing anything worthwhile... they would all require quite a bit of plastic work.
 Plus their cost and the cost of shipping was prohibitive for the end value.

-Then I stumbled upon ECS's listing for a brand new oem E60 front end, primed and ready to go, and thankfully, with the side reflector delete, which is normal for the oem bmw replacements, for some reason.
+Then I stumbled upon ECS's listing for a brand new oem E60 M5 front end, primed and ready to go, which thankfully deletes the front side reflectors for some reason.

 Given that I had to ship the oem M5 front bumper out west, I used the opportunity to order the new larger oem parts I needed to complete the install, such as the M5 carrier, styrofoam, and wheel well liners, which were all added to the front end box.
 This really saved on shipping.